JamesCraster/OpenWerewolf/README.md

 Currently in the earliest stage of development, but feel free to play around with it.

+## Documentation

+Check out the (full documentation)[https://jamescraster.github.io/OpenWerewolf/] The list of files is on the right.

 ## Running on a GNU/Linux server

 First clone or manually download OpenWerewolf: